Mango Hill railway station

-Mango Hill railway station is one of the stations (the other being Mango Hill East railway station) located on the Redcliffe Peninsula railway line that serves the suburb of Mango Hill in City of Moreton Bay, Queensland, Australia.
-It opened on 4 October 2016.
+Mango Hill is a railway station operated by Queensland Rail on the Redcliffe Peninsula line.
+It opened in 2016 and serves the Moreton Bay suburb of Mango Hill.
+It is a ground level station, featuring two side platforms.

 Services

 Mango Hill is served by trains operating from Kippa-Ring to Roma Street and Springfield Central.
 Some afternoon weekday services continue to Ipswich.